HTTPArchive/almanac.httparchive.org/src/content/en/2025/capabilities.md

   )
 }}

 Adoption of Add to Home Screen capabilities remained flat, with mobile usage decreasing slightly from 4.8% in 2024 to 4.6% in 2025, and desktop from 5.1% to 4.9%.
 These small declines likely reflect normal variation rather than a real downward trend.
-Growth is constrained by platform fragmentation: Android and Chromium-based browsers expose install prompts, while iOS lacks `beforeinstallprompt` and relies on a manual Safari-driven install flow.
+Growth is constrained by platform fragmentation: Android and Chromium-based browsers expose install prompts, while iOS relies on a manual Safari-driven install flow.
 This limits widespread uptake despite PWA adoption.

 ### Media Capabilities API